gameunits/gameunits/README.md

 #What is GameUnits?
 ----------------
-A new and exciting open source gaming currency that will revolutionize in-game purchases.
+A new and exciting open source gaming currency that will revolutionize in-game purchases.<br>
 We're enabling the 2 billion unbanked Gamers to shop on any online merchant.

 GameUnits is a forked version of Bitcoin using scrypt as a proof-of-work & proof-of-stake algorithm.